Skip to main content

 Expose the vCluster control plane

 There are multiple ways of granting access to the vCluster control plane for external applications like kubectl.
-The following approach uses an Ingress, but you can also do it via ServiceAccount, LoadBalancer, and NodePort.
+The following example uses an Ingress, but you can also do it via ServiceAccount, LoadBalancer, and NodePort.

 1. Modify vcluster.yaml so that vCluster creates the required Ingress resource.